CLARIAH/clariah-plus/docs/requirements/infrastructure-requirements.md

 who can then [access and reuse](https://www.rd-alliance.org/system/files/FAIR4RS_Principles_v0.3_RDA-RFC.pdf) those same containers, for example to run them locally (see requirement 1).

+(This corresponds to point 12.1 of the [Software/Service Requirements (SR)](software-requirements.md))

 ### 3. The infrastructure runs _stateful applications_.
 (Must have)

 The infrastructure can run both stateless applications (that store no state) and stateful applications, such as triple stores.
 For the latter to work, the infrastructure must be able to persist data between application runs (for instance on data volumes).

+(This corresponds to point 12.5 of the [Software/Service Requirements (SR)](software-requirements.md))

 ### 4. The infrastructure _configures applications_ through environment variables.
 (Must have, [SEP](#sep))